 If you don’t already have an IRC client, there are several options available at no cost.

-Also useful if you can't install a client, or if IRC traffic is blocked on your network,
+If you can’t install a client, or if IRC traffic is blocked on your network,

 If you’re unfamiliar with IRC, this brief introduction should help get you up to speed.
 You might also want to check out this FAQ, which answers some common questions about the #code4lib channel specifically.

 To perform some of the commands listed in the FAQ you need to register and identify with Zoia.
-This is similar to but separate from the registration with Freenode's NickServ.
+This is similar to but separate from the registration with Libera’s NickServ.
 Remember to identify each time you log in.
 Register by

 /msg zoia register nickname password.
 Once registered, Identify by